 In addition to a spouse's, partner's or civil partner's pension, a pension can be paid to dependants.
 A dependant is anyone who was financially dependent on a member on the day of the member's death.
-It can include children; step, adopted or illegitimate children; parents and brothers and sisters.
+It can include children (step, adopted or illegitimate children), parents, brothers and sisters.

 Dependant children are eligible for a pension up to age 18 or if they stay in full time education up to age 23 (depending on the scheme).